alvaroalejandro04/alvaroalejandro04/README.md

-# Olá, eu sou o Álvaro 👋
+# Hello, I'm Álvaro 👋

-Tenho experiência em suporte de TI, com foco em troubleshooting, atendimento ao cliente e análise de problemas.

-🔧 O que eu faço:
-- Suporte técnico e análise de incidentes
-- Documentação e melhoria de processos
+IT Support and Infrastructure professional with experience in troubleshooting, end-user support, and incident analysis within enterprise environments.

+🔧 Core Expertise:

+- Technical support and incident troubleshooting
+- Log analysis and issue investigation
+- Process documentation and operational improvements
-- Consultas básicas em SQL
+- Basic SQL querying and data validation

-📚 Atualmente estudando:
-- Governança de TI
-- Segurança da Informação

-🚀 Buscando evoluir na área de tecnologia e processos.
+- Monitoring and infrastructure support
+- Customer communication and incident handling

+📚 Currently Focused On:

+- IT Governance
+- Information Security
+- Cloud and Microsoft ecosystem administration

+🚀 Continuously developing technical and operational skills with a strong focus on enterprise technology, support operations, and process optimization.